apasel422/tree/README.md

 # tree

-A collection based on a binary search tree.
+An ordered map and set based on a binary search tree.

 Documentation is available at https://apasel422.github.io/tree/tree.